IgnaceMenace/DotFiles/README.md

 This is a file with my KDE configuration saved with Konsave.
 This software can be installed via pip and will let you store your own configuration or apply any KNSV file you have.

 To see what the kde loks like you can check the screenshot provided in the repository.

+## Sway Window Manager
+# Sway
+You should prbably adapt the keyboard Input to your own setup The configuration require multiple dependencies
+- Wofi
+  - Can be replaced by Krunner
+- J4-dmenu
+  - Can also be replaced by Krunner
+- Nautilus
+- Alsamixer
+- Pulseaudio
+- Waybar
+  - Can be replaced by SwayBar which is installed with Sway.
+  But it has less functionalities
+- JetBrains Mono Fonts
+- Alacritty
+# Waybar
+- JetBrains mono Fonts